Understanding Anxiety and Depression

 Social Anxiety Disorder (SAD): Social Anxiety Disorder involves intense fear or discomfort in social situations, often due to concerns about being judged, embarrassed, or humiliated.
 In Sikh families, social gatherings, religious ceremonies, and community events hold significant cultural and religious importance.
 However, for some individuals, such events can evoke overwhelming anxiety and self-doubt.

-Generalized Anxiety Disorder (GAD): Generalized Anxiety Disorder is characterized by excessive worry and apprehension about various aspects of life, such as health, work, relationships, or finances.
+Generalised Anxiety Disorder (GAD): Generalised Anxiety Disorder is characterized by excessive worry and apprehension about various aspects of life, such as health, work, relationships, or finances.
 For Sikh individuals navigating the complexities of modern life while upholding cultural traditions and family expectations, the pressure to balance multiple responsibilities can exacerbate feelings of anxiety and uncertainty.

 Health Anxiety: Health Anxiety involves obsessive thoughts and fears about one's health, often leading to excessive monitoring of bodily sensations, frequent doctor visits, or avoidance of certain activities.
 Within Sikh families, adherence to dietary restrictions, religious practices, and holistic well-being is paramount.
 However, for some individuals, this commitment may escalate into heightened anxiety surrounding health-related issues, such as illness or injury.